-Once true labor contractions begin, you have entered the first stage of labor.
-While there is great variation in each woman’s experience, labor and delivery progress through three stages.
+When true labor contractions begin, you have entered the first stage of labor.
+While there is great variation in each woman’s experience, labor and delivery progress through 3 stages.

 During stage one, your cervix dilates and effaces to prepare for the passage of the baby.
-By the end of this stage, the cervix is 100% effaced and 10 cm dilated so that the baby can pass into the birth canal (vagina).
-This stage is divided into two phases.
+By the end of this stage, the cervix is effaced dilated so that the baby can pass into the birth canal (vagina).
+This stage is divided into 2 phases.
 In

-phase one, called early labor or the latent phase, the cervix is dilated from 0 to 3 cm.
+phase 1, called early labor or the latent phase, the cervix is dilated from 0 to 3 cm.
 You may have mild to moderate contractions every 5 to 20 minutes.
 You may be uncomfortable, with a backache, feeling of fullness, or menstrual-like pain.
-Phase one is the longest section of labor.
+Phase 1 is the longest section of labor.
 It may last from hours to days for first-time moms.
-Women who have already had a baby average eight hours in this phase.
+Women who have already had a baby average 8 hours in this phase.